albertopiras/nodejs-file-censure/README.md

     --------------------

-Now, if you parse a 100 MB file the results will be these:
+Now, if you parse a 100 MB file the results would be these:
-$ node comparison.js ../example/song3.txt ass
+$ node comparison.js ../example/song-100MB.txt glass

     --------------------
     Stream Mode: